DLR-RM/stable-baselines3/docs/guide/examples.rst

 .. note::

-	For the training model after loading it we recommend loading the replay buffer to ensure stable learning.
+	For training model after loading it, we recommend loading the replay buffer to ensure stable learning (for off-policy algorithms).
-	You also need to pass ``reset_num_timesteps=True`` to ``learn`` function which initializes the environment and agent for training if a new environment is created since saving the model.
+	You also need to pass ``reset_num_timesteps=True`` to ``learn`` function which initializes the environment and agent for training if a new environment was created since saving the model.

 .. image:: ../_static/img/colab-badge.svg